Grant Geissman: Career

 Geissman's first gig with flugelhornist Chuck Mangione was at the Santa Monica Civic Auditorium on November 9, 1976.
 A short tour of the Pacific Northwest followed, and soon after Mangione asked Geissman to become a permanent member of the band.
 Mangione's band consisted of Geissman on guitar, Charles Meeks on bass, Chris Vadala on woodwinds, and James Bradley Jr. on drums.
 Geissman appeared on the album Feels So Good (1977), which sold two million copies.
 On radio, the single "Feels So Good", featuring Geissman's guitar solo, was an international hit.
 A 1980 issue of Current Biography called it the most recognized tune since "Michelle" by The Beatles.

-In 1978 Geissman released his first solo album, Good Stuff (Concord Jazz), which featured fellow Northridge alumnus Gordon Goodwin on sax, Tom Ranier on piano, Bob Magnussen on bass guitar, and Steve Shaeffer on drums.
+In 1978 Geissman released his first solo album, Good Stuff (Concord Jazz), which featured fellow Northridge alumnus Gordon Goodwin on sax, Tom Ranier on piano, Bob Magnusson on bass guitar, and Steve Shaeffer on drums.
 Grant left Mangione's band in 1981 to pursue other endeavors, including his own albums, session work, and composing.
 Two of his albums (Flying Colors and Time Will Tell) reached number one in the Gavin and Radio and Records Contemporary Jazz airplay charts, and many of his recordings reached the top ten.

 Geissman has been a regular member of Gordon Goodwin's Big Phat Band.
 He has appeared as a session musician on albums by Peter Allen, Sheila E., Miki Howard, Quincy Jones, Rodney Friend, Diane Schuur, Van Dyke Parks, and Luis Miguel.
 He has recorded with Keiko Matsui, 3rd Force, David Benoit, Cheryl Bentyne, and Lorraine Feather and had a guitar solo as a separate track on the album Hold an Old Friend's Hand by Tiffany.